vanakenm/tdd-workshop/code.md

   - Play: board is not more empty
   - Play: piece is visible
   - Play: not outside the board
-  - Play: not if not empty
+  - Play: not if not occupied
   - Play: not the proper player turn (update to not ask the player)

+### Steps

+v1 Init (no src, assert true)
+v2 new game (game.empty?)
+v3 play (assert pieces number) v4 get v5 turns
+v6 valid
+v7 winner
+...